-Figure 4 shows a non optimized solution where water demands in all water using operations are satisfied with freshwater, resulting in a flow of 112.5 t/h and with a cost of infrastructure of \$1,875.00 monetary units.
+Fig. 4 shows a non-optimized solution where water demands in all water-using operations are satisfied with freshwater, resulting in a flow of 112.5 t/hours and with a cost of infrastructure of \$1875.00 monetary units.

 MDQL implementation for the solution of this test case considers the range and number of divisions for the variables shown in Table 5.
-These values represent increments of $0.2~m^3/h$ for all variables, which is the criterion used for the parameter space partition in the three problems.
-For example considering $O_1$ , with a maximum freshwater flux equal to $0 \le f_1 \le 20(m^3/h)$ , it is divided in 100 states (each state represents a variation of $0.2m^3/h$ for $f_1$ ).
+These values represent increments of 0.2 m/hours for all variables, which is the criterion used for the parameter space partition in the three problems.
+For example considering $O_1$ , with a maximum freshwater flux equal to $0 \le f_1 \le 20 \text{ m}^3/\text{hours}$ , it is divided in 100 states (each state represents a variation of 0.2 m/hours for $f_1$ ).
 The same number of divisions is considered for the rest of the variables.
 Each action moves the agent to a state of the next consecutive variable, i.e. assigns a value in the discretized space of the next consecutive variable.
-Figure 5 shows two traces of two different agents.
-Each of the two traces represents a solution to the optimization problem, that is a set of values for the parameters of the problem.
+Fig. 5 shows two traces of two different agents.
+Each of the two traces represents a solution to the